danielsebesta/personal-website/README.md

-# personal-website
-my new personal website/portfolio
+# My new personal website/portfolio

-You will need:
+You will need this to run the files:

-    Latest PHP
+- Latest PHP
-    Apache2 webserver
+- Apache2 or nginx webserver

+You can see the new website [here](https://dsebesta.eu/new)

+**Thank you!**